 As with macOS, it could be that one or more of the applications you're running has a bug that causes it to hog memory.
 You should check whether there are updates available for those apps because any bug is likely to have been addressed in it.
 For apps downloaded from the App Store, you can do that on the App Store.
 All you have to do is follow these steps:

-- Open the App Store from Launchpad, Dock, or the Applications folder
+- Open the App Store from Dock or Applications.

 - Click Updates.